SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 * Extract ESTs sequences from database with `blastdbcmd` by typing :

 {% highlight bash %}
-blastdbcmd -entry_batch hits.txt -out hits.fasta
+blastdbcmd -entry_batch hits.txt -db bank -out hits.fasta
 {% endhighlight %}

 {% highlight bash %}
  -entry_batch is the file containing the sequence names
 {% endhighlight %}

+* Count the number of sequences extracted - `grep ">" c `
 -----------------------

 <a name="practice-4"></a>